itom-project/itom/docs/userDoc/source/03_gettingStarted/getting-started.rst

 you get the help for this subfunction of dataIO.

-To get an overview over the different itom-plugin functions you can use several functions.
+To get an overview over the different itom-plugin functions you can use one of several options.

 For Plugin-Initialisation, e.g. the DummyGrabber from the last example, use **pluginHelp("pluginName")**.